The translation times suggested here will work for most business translation projects.

 We’ve based them on realistic translation speed and output expectations for professional translators taking care to translate to a high standard.

-Longer projects typically involve teams of translators, making it difficult to generalize on project translation times.
+Longer projects typically involve teams of translators, making it difficult to generalize on project translation times – see below for details.

 These translation times: